The UAW launches a historic strike against all Big 3 automakers

 For the first time ever, the United Auto Workers union is striking against all Big Three automakers at once, after it failed to clinch a deal on a new contract by the 11:59 p.m. deadline on Thursday.

-But the strike won't involve all of the nearly 150,000 union members who work at the three automakers walking off their jobs en masse.
+But the UAW strike won't mean all of the nearly 150,000 union members who work at the three automakers will walk off their jobs en masse.

 For now, that means the strike involves just under 13,000 workers — less than 9% of UAW membership at the three companies.